Blog

 The European Association for Machine Translation (EAMT, http://www.eamt.org) is an organization that serves the growing community of people interested in MT and translation tools, including translators, users, developers, and researchers of this increasingly viable technology.

-The EAMT invites entries for its twelfth EAMT Best Thesis Award for a PhD or equivalent thesis on a topic related to machine translation.
+The EAMT invites entries for its thirteenth EAMT Best Thesis Award for a PhD or equivalent thesis on a topic related to machine translation.

 Eligibility